 Tip #5: Don’t Make a Rushed Hiring Decision

-Don’t even think about choosing a contractor based on a single phone call.
+Don’t even think about choosing a fire damage contractor based on a single phone call.
 We recommend you give them a well-drafted job spec project and ask them for a written proposal.
 Be clear on what your expectations are and what type of work you want them to complete.

 As stated a moment ago, a competent professional should gather and analyze your project requirements and draw out a custom project execution plan for your project BEFORE quoting you anything.
 After all, would you take a doctor’s word that you need surgery if they hadn’t done X-rays or other diagnostics?
 Of course not!
 Prescription without diagnosis is malpractice.